HaoWeiHe/NLPTools/README.md

-# NLPTools
+# Pipeline NLP

-NLPTools is a toolkit to demo the different between syntatic information and semantic information.
+Pipeline NLP is a toolkit to demo the different between syntatic information and semantic information.

 ## What's New